Woynert/aboutlife/IDEAS.md

 * (overlay) Custom workplace with the ability to wrap X11 windows, useful for developing graphical applications.
 This might be a little bit too much for this project since at this point it could be confused with a virtual/pseudo window manager, which it isn't and shouldn't be.
 * (overlay) A plugin in where you see a list of the last 7 days, and the upcoming 7 days, and you can specify a goal for each day, this way you can always have in mind, what "plan" do you have.
 * (overlay) Alternatively from being able to specify a custom "task".
 Allow the creation of "goals", goals are displayed in a list, so, the user can choose to work on a specific goal.
-* (overlay) (terminals) Dialog to specify a tmux session and instantly switch all terminals to that session, each terminal should show a different tmux's window.
 * (overlay) on break screen show an anti eye strain activity, like safeeyes does.
 * (overlay) A section where you are shown a series of screens/text one by one, and you have to click next to see the next one.
 You have to go through all.
 This screens could be: Email (webview), Birthdays (text file), Calendar, or other reminders.
 You could open it by yourself or it could pop up randomly sometimes.
 * (overlay) Daily planner.
 A section that emulates the planning I do with my notebook.
 You can only specify, hour and goal; you could see it hovering the trayicon.
 And you can select a goal from there instead of writting one for starting a session.